dwainegallimore/scripts/README.md

-# php-hacks
+# scripts
-Comprised of a number of PHP scripts which I wrote for fun/making my life easier
+Comprised of a number of scripts which I wrote for fun/making my life easier